Tirzepatide versus Semaglutide for weight loss

 Semaglutide and tirzepatide are injected once weekly with each injection dose titrating up every 4 weeks until you reach either your preferred or the maximum weekly maintenance dose.

-Tirzepatide vs semaglutide side effects
+Tirzepatide vs semaglutide injection side effects

 Common side effects of tirzepatide and semaglutide include: